-This is the story of the last crew of Avro Lancaster Mk.
+This is a short summary of the story of the last crew of Avro Lancaster Mk.
 III ND424 (‘PH-G’) of 12 Squadron Bomber Command based at RAF Wickenby in Lincolnshire during May and June 1944.

 The young crew had formed up at RAF Peplow in Shropshire in September 1943.
 They were a typical multi-national crew from all over the British Empire: Pilot Mike Guilfoyle was from Kingston in Jamaica, flight engineer David Davies was from Blackwood in south east Wales, bomb aimer John Stephen was from Aberdeen in Scotland, radio operator Bob Yates was from Melbourne in Australia, navigator Joe Sonshine was from Toronto in Canada, mid-upper gunner Leslie Faircloth was from Thornton Heath in Surrey and tail gunner Doug Jordin was from Culcheth near Warrington in Cheshire.
 The average age of these seven young men was just 21 years.

 In April 1944 following their training they were posted to 12 Squadron based at RAF Wickenby in Lincolnshire.
-During May and June 1944 they took part in 17 operations over France (F) and Germany (G):
+During May and June 1944 they took part in 17 operations over France (F) and Germany (G), mostly in Lancaster ND424 PH-G.

 - 7/8 May – Bruz near Rennes (F).
 Airfield and ammunition dump.